-REPORT OF THE INDEPENDENT AUDITOR TO THE SHAREHOLDERS OF NORTHERN POWERGRID (NORTHEAST) LIMITED
+REPORT OF THE INDEPENDENT AUDITOR TO THE MEMBERS OF NORTHERN POWERGRID (NORTHEAST) LIMITED

-We have audited the financial statements of Northern Powergrid (Northeast) Limited (the "Company") for the year ended 31 December 2011 which comprises the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and related notes 1 to 26.
+We have audited the financial statements of Northern Powergrid (Northeast) Limited ("the Company") for the year ended 31 December 2012 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and related notes 1 to 26.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.